asyncapi/community/MEETINGS_ORGANIZATION.md

 - GitHub Action workflow for `Ad Hoc` meeting scheduling should be updated.
 New licensed user should be added as alternative host.
 - a member of [GitHub team called meetings-organizars](https://github.com/orgs/asyncapi/teams/meetings-organizers).
 It is required because only maintainers of given repository can manually trigger GitHub Actions workflows.
 This group has `Maintain` role in `community` repository where meeting automation is implemented.
 - a member of a team in AsyncAPI Restream account.
 It is required because hosts, before they start streaming the meeting from Zoom, must login to Restream and modify the title of the stream that will show up in social platforms.
+- a member of AsyncAPI YouTube account.
+It is required because hosts, after meeting is over, need to add live stream recording to proper YouTube Playlist to improve recording discoverability.

 ### What meetings do we have/